Shabbar10/PySide-Whiteboard/README.md

 - Can change colour
 - Can clear the screen
 - Undo & Redo
+- Open new whiteboard
+- Save and load whiteboards

 ## TODO
-- Open new whiteboard
 - Have pages within a single whiteboard
-- Save and load whiteboards
 - Give access to users (Google Drive-esque)

-- Have users working on the same whiteboard from different PCs
+- Have users working on the same whiteboard from different PCs In this, have a main server as a UDP server, then connect to main server using QUDPSocket from the clients.
+  Have redis store temporary info for sessions i.e. host and clients etc

 ## To Get Started
+Optional:
-Optional: Have a virtual environment: `python -m venv <name of environemt>`
+Have a virtual environment: `python -m venv <name of environemt>` Activate environment:
+On Windows:
+`<name of environment>\Scripts\activate`

+On Mac/Linux:
+`source <name of environment>/bin/activate`

+Next, install pyside6
 ```python
 pip install pyside6
 ```

-Run main.py
+Run main.py (from PyCharm for now)